ekalalipour/Blumen-Geospatial/README.md

 -105.00758171081543, 39.96275549363738<br>
 -105.00432014465332, 39.96167604831683<br>

-6. Access the application by opening your web browser and navigating to http://localhost:3000.

 ### Running Tests (Pytest)
 To run the tests, make sure you have the dependencies installed.
 You can then run the tests using the following command: